 In 2019, Care.com faced serious reputational damage because of a scandal concerning safeguarding.
-An investigation by the Wall Street Journal found that the website put the burden on families to evaluate their caregivers, it didn't conduct full background checks or vet the daycare centres listed on the site, and in some cases, providers were unlicensed.70 The report found that there were "about 9 instances" in the last six years where a provider listed on the site had a criminal record, and then committed a crime against someone they were caring for, ranging from "theft, child abuse, sexual assault, and murder".71 Three years later, another journalist tested the site by setting up a profile himself as Harvey Weinstein (a movie producer facing allegations of sexual assault).
-The profile was approved and his claims to be certified in CPR and first aid were also accepted without any requests for verification.72
+An investigation by the Wall Street Journal found that the website put the burden on families to evaluate their caregivers, it didn't conduct full background checks or vet the daycare centres listed on the site, and in some cases, providers were unlicensed.69 The report found that there were "about 9 instances" in the last six years where a provider listed on the site had a criminal record, and then committed a crime against someone they were caring for, ranging from "theft, child abuse, sexual assault, and murder".
+70 Three years later, another journalist tested the site by setting up a profile himself as Harvey Weinstein (a movie producer facing allegations of sexual assault).
+The profile was approved and his claims to be certified in CPR and first aid were also accepted without any requests for verification.71 n our Quality childcare for all report, we argue that childcare is too important both to families and society to be left to self-funding and market forces.
+Instead, policymakers should position childcare and early education as a universal service.

-Care.com has since removed thousands of unverified profiles.
-IAC, the new owner, has committed to making safety"a top priority" for the platform.
-However, platforms in the UK including Bubble still do not require that workers have Disclosure and Barring Service (DBS) checks and do not verify claims that workers have DBS checks on their profiles.
-Bubble's terms and conditions state that they"accept no responsibility for the accuracy or completeness of any profile on the App as [they] do not check them" and encourage parents to "rely on [their] own judgement and common sense".73 n our Quality childcare for all report, we argue that childcare is too important both to families and society to be left to self-funding and market forces.74 Instead, policymakers should position childcare and early education as a universal service.
 Here, increased government funding would ensure that childcare is accessible to all parents and children according to need rather than geographical location or the ability to pay.
 It would be designed with the explicit aim of improving the quality of childcare and childcare jobs.